Hakea epiglottis: Description

 Unisexual populations have male plants which do not produce fruit but flowers that produce pollen.
 Female populations have fruit with no pollen.
 There are recorded populations of bisexual plants where the fruit occur together with flowers producing pollen.
+A 1989 publication by John Wrigley & Murray Fagg states that specimens at Wakehurst Place, an annexe of Kew Gardens London, are believed to be 60-70 years old measuring 3 m high and wide.
 Clusters of white through to bright yellow flowers appear in leaf axils in spring.